-4 microFIT PROJECTS
+4. PARALLEL GENERATION PROJECTS

 4.1 PLANNING AND INSTALLATION

 Before you begin any installation work or make any commitments to purchase equipment or have equipment installed, it is very important that you review all relevant documents, guidelines and available information.